 Accelerating Digital Signatures With Client-Side Hash Signing

-Ensuring the security and performance of digital signatures is a top priority for every InfoSec and DevSecOps leader.
-With many businesses shifting to a remote work environment due to the ongoing global pandemic, this task is made considerably more difficult.
+Ensuring the security and performance of digital signatures is a top priority for InfoSec and DevSecOps leaders.
+With many organizations shifting to remote work during the global pandemic, this responsibility has become even more challenging.

 Digital Signatures For Distributed Teams

-When it comes to enabling digital signatures for a distributed team, there are three general approaches:
+When enabling digital signatures for a remote or hybrid workforce, organizations typically consider three approaches:

-1. Keep the private keys in software and distribute to team members as needed.
+1. Store private keys in software and distribute them to employees.

-3. Store the keys in a centrally-managed HSM and give proxied access to all end users.
+3. Store private keys in a centrally managed HSM and provide proxied access to all end users.

-Option 3 is the optimal solution, if it can be done while maintaining excellent performance.
-This is where hash signing comes into play.
+Option 3 offers the most secure and scalable approach—if it can deliver strong performance.
+This is where hash signing becomes invaluable.

 What Is Hash Signing?